tranpeter08/GetSwole/README.md

 # Get Swole!

 Get Swole! is a fitness web app created to keep track of workouts and exercises, search for nutrition facts, and find recipes that can be saved.
-Designed to be responsive, mobile first, and
+Designed to be responsive, mobile first, and accessibility in mind.

 ## Live Site
 [Visit](https://get-swole-app.herokuapp.com/) the live site today!